Things to know before buying Health Insurance in India

 Room rent limit – Company health insurances also include a room rent limit clause, as per which only a part (somewhere around half the total amount) of the room rent is covered under the policy.
 The clause only includes the charge of room occupancy and excludes the extra charges for everything else within (doctor or nurse care etc.).

-Overall effective cover – Another drawback of company health insurance plans is that the coverage these provide is not much.
+Overall effective cover – Another drawback of company medical insurance in India is that the coverage these provide is not much.
 Given that all terms and conditions are fulfilled, the total financial coverage is generally around Rs.
 1.5 lakhs to Rs.
 2 lakhs, which may not be adequate in times of a serious medical issue or long-term hospitalization.

-Waiting period–Health insurance policies in India come with a waiting period during which insurers cannot make claims even if there is an emergency.
+Waiting period – Medical insurance in India comes with a waiting period during which you cannot make claims even if there is an emergency.
 Purchasing a health insurance policy at an early age not only allows insurance holders to pass the waiting period without any concerns but also saves them from longer waiting periods and exclusions, which they would otherwise have to bear during the later stages of their lives.

-Coverages–The latest health insurance policies provide wide-ranging coverage, right from daycare facilities to maternity benefits.
+Coverages – The top health insurance companies in India provide wide-ranging coverage, right from daycare facilities to maternity benefits.
 However, at old age, health complications increase and the cost of health cover steeps higher.

-Duration–Buying health insurance at a younger age lets you benefit from the policy coverage for a longer duration, without worrying about the ceiling on the upper age.
+Duration – Buying health insurance in India at a younger age lets you benefit from the policy coverage for a longer duration, without worrying about the ceiling on the upper age.

-Tax benefits–Since premiums for health insurance are eligible for tax deductions, buying health insurance plan at a young age also let's enjoy tax benefits for a longer duration of time.
-With that said, ‘tax benefits’ should never be a deciding factor when buying health insurance.
+Tax benefits – Since premiums for health insurance are eligible for tax deductions, buying health insurance plan at a young age also let's enjoy tax benefits for a longer duration of time.
+With that said, ‘tax benefits’ should never be a deciding factor when buying medical insurance in India.

 Age – Older people have a number of identified and unidentified health problems and are liable to visit the doctor more often.
-Hence, premium rates are higher for them.
+Hence, insurance companies in India charge higher premiums for them.

 Profession – People in professions that put their health or safety at risk (construction sites, industries involving radiation, chemicals, etc.) end up paying higher premiums.